Look no further if you’ve been searching for “how to delete Shopify account?” and are running into difficulties.

 If you are sure you want to delete your Shopify store and have taken all the necessary steps to ensure you do not get charges from third parties and get all the information you need for your account, follow these steps;

 - Log in to your account and visit the Shopify admin panel as the account owner.
-From there, select Settings, then select Plans and Permissions.
+From there, select Settings, then select Plan.

 - You will then be asked to re-enter your password and confirm that you understand the terms and conditions and that you want to close the account.